nyancat1232/simple_note/README.md

 - Customization of the dashboard.
 - Convert column types
 - Appending a foreign column
+- Expanding an array of self-referencing column.

+## Done
 - Expanding a Self-referencing column.